Serbian Radical Party

-The SRS was founded in 1991 as a merger of two minor right-wing parties whose leaders were Vojislav Šešelj and Tomislav Nikolić.
-They later became the President and Deputy President of the party respectively.
-During the first half of the 1990s, the SRS supported the ruling Socialist Party of Serbia regime, which had contributed greatly to the rise of SRS through the use of media.
-The party had strong support until the 2000 election, when they suffered a major defeat, but they would soon quickly rise up again to become one of the major parties. Šešelj led the party from its foundation in 1991 until his indictment in 2003, when he voluntarily surrendered to the ICTY to defend himself against charges of war crimes and crimes against humanity that he was alleged to have committed during the Croatian War of Independence and the Bosnian War.
-His deputy president Tomislav Nikolić assumed de facto leadership of the party until its split in 2008.
+The SRS was founded in 1991 as a merger of the Serbian Chetnik Movement, led by Šešelj, and the People's Radical Party, led by Tomislav Nikolić.
+Upon formation, they became the president and deputy president of SRS respectively.
+During the first half of the 1990s the SRS supported the ruling Socialist Party of Serbia regime, which had contributed greatly to the rise of SRS through the use of media.
+The party had strong support until the 2000 election, when SRS suffered a major defeat, but through populist rhetoric it became the most voted party in the early-to-mid 2000s. Šešelj voluntarily surrendered to the ICTY to defend himself against charges of war crimes and crimes against humanity that he was alleged to have committed during the Croatian War of Independence and the Bosnian War.
+Nikolić assumed de facto party leadership until he left the party in 2008.

-During the years of Nikolić's leadership, SRS became a moderate nationalist party, but because of disagreements with Šešelj, Nikolić took many of the high-ranking members of the party to form the Serbian Progressive Party (SNS), which would become the ruling party in 2012.
+During the years of Nikolić's leadership, SRS blended ultranationalism with brash, populist, and anti-corruption rhetoric.
+Due to disagreements with Šešelj over European Union integration, Nikolić took many of the high-ranking members of the party to form the Serbian Progressive Party (SNS), which became the ruling party of Serbia in 2012.
 After the split, Dragan Todorović assumed de facto leadership, and the party went into a major decline, only pulling 4% of the vote in 2012 and 2% in 2014, the first time that SRS was not represented in the parliament.
-Shortly after Šešelj's return to Serbia in 2014, the party gained back some of its popularity, officially returning to its far-right roots.
-The SRS placed third with 8% of the vote in the 2016 election.
+Shortly after Šešelj's return to Serbia in 2014, the party gained back some of its popularity and it placed third with 8% of the vote in the 2016 election.
 In late 2019, the party went into decline again, and in the 2020 election it ended up only with 2% of the vote and gaining no seats in the parliament again.

-The SRS is positioned on the far-right on the political spectrum, supporting the creation of a Greater Serbia.
-It is Eurosceptic and Russophilic, was formerly considered anti-Western, and was described as "neofascist" in the 1990s due to its vocal support of ultranationalism.
-Regarding social issues, SRS is traditionalist, and has been described as right-wing populist.
-It also holds local branches in some of the neighboring states.
+A right-wing populist party, SRS supports the creation of a Greater Serbia.
+It is Eurosceptic, anti-Western orientated, opposed to the accession of Serbia to the European Union and supports establishing closer ties with Russia instead.
+Some journalists described SRS as neofascist in the 1990s due to its vocal support of ultranationalism.
+Regarding social issues, SRS is traditionalist.
+It also holds local branches in some of the neighbouring states.